RicGrimaldo/Laravel-App/README.md

 ## Laravel Application Example

-Web application example of an Instagram clone using the Laravel framework.
+Web application example of an Instagram clone using the Laravel Framework 9.31.0.

 - [Laravel documentation](https://laravel.com/docs/9.x).
 - [Tutorial video of _freeCodeCamp.org_](https://youtu.be/ImtZ5yENzgE).

+**Note**: It will be necessary to have created the `laravel_db` database schema before.